stefanomolinari123/RT_Assignment1/README.md

                         R.release()
                         drive(-10,1.5)
                         turn(20, 3) # the robot returns to the path taken previously
-                 else:               # else the distance between the robot and the wall is greater than the thresold wecan turn right turn (20,3)
+                 else:               # if the distance between the robot and the wall is greater than the thresold we can turn right turn (20,3)
                         print("Release the silver token")
                         R.release()